IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/00_igDoughnutChart_Overview.md

 - [Configuring Selection and Explosion (*igDoughnutChart*)](igDoughnutChart-Configuring-Selection-and-Explosion.html): This topic explains how to configure the slice selection and explosion on `igDoughnutChart`.

-- [jQuery and %%ProductNameMVC%% API Links (*igDoughnutChart*)](igDoughnutChart-API-Links.html): This topic provides links to the API documentation about the `igDoughnutChart` control and the %%ProductNameMVC%% for it.
+- [jQuery and MVC API Links (*igDoughnutChart*)](igDoughnutChart-API-Links.html): This topic provides links to the API documentation about the `igDoughnutChart` control and the %%ProductNameMVC%% for it.